 2. NEF translates the GPSIs to SUPIs and maps the filtering criteria into the corresponding UE filtering information.

 3-4.
 The NEF invokes Namf_EventExposure_Subscribe service operation with the UE list, the current AoI and event ID = Location report.
 AMF will provide a list of UEs that are within the current AoI to the NEF using the Namf_EventExposure_Notify service operation.
 The NEF obtains the list of possible targets UEs from AMF within the current AoI.

-5. In order to identify the appropriate NWDAF which can provide analytic output to derive the visited AOI info and to get the UE direction for the possible target UEs above, the NEF needs to select the suitable NWDAF by initiating the NWDAF discovery request (Analytics ID = UE mobility, AOI = Target AOI) with UE list received from step 4.
+3a-4a.
+If the required UE location is a finer granularity area than the Cell level, the NEF invokes Ngmlc_Location service operation with the UE IDs, the current AoI and event ID = Location report.
+GMLC will provide a list of UEs that are within the current AoI to the NEF using the Namf_EventExposure_Notify service operation.
+The NEF obtains the list of possible targets UEs from GMLC within the current AoI.5.
+In order to identify the appropriate NWDAF which can provide analytic output to derive the visited AOI info and to get the UE direction for the possible target UEs above, the NEF needs to select the suitable NWDAF by initiating the NWDAF discovery request (Analytics ID = UE mobility, AOI = Target AOI) with UE list received from step 4.

 6-7.
 The NEF invokes NWDAF Analytics Info request (UE list received from step 4, Analytics ID = UE mobility, Filters include "Visited AoI = Target AOI" and "target period = historical nomadic period").
 NWDAF will then provide a list of UEs that were ever roving within the target AOI, at the minimum, over the historical nomadic period NWDAF and also provide a list of UEs location in the order of which the UE passes through to the NEF.
 Then the NEF gets the corresponding statistics of UE mobility and the UE's direction.